tokenika/tokenika.github.io/WarsawBlock.md

   * <u>No transaction fees</u>

     EOS token is never consumed, which basically means there are no transaction fees and there is no concept of gas.
+Spam protection is achieved via rate limiting - you can use the system up to a certain limit, proportional to your stake.

     EOS offers a solution which prevails in business around the world: you can own a piece of infrastructure and then use it freely, not just rent it on pay-as-you-go basis.
 In EOS the deal is very simple: if you own 1% of the tokens, you own 1% of the network, including all it's resources: bandwidth, storage etc.